GFHCaumo/gfhcaumo.github.io/docs/reasearch/index.md

 # Research Interests

-I am currently working on two research projects, see below.
+I am currently working on two research projects!
+One is concerned with investigating [quantum fluctuations of electron and electron hole pairs](./highlights/quantum_fluc/index.md) and the other with [light-matter interactions](./highlights/light_matter/index.md).
+See more about my research and past research experiences below!

 ## Recent Highlights